Christian-Browne/notes/java/inheritance.md

 ### Remember

 - Each class will have it's own responsibilities
-- Each instance should add more functionality to the previous class
+- Each instance should add more functionality to the previous class.

 ```java
 Worker ex1 = new Worker("Chris", "05/04/2002");